Offer Transport Goods and wrapping

 • Counterfeit and pirated items.

-• Documents having the character of current and personal correspondence exchanged between persons other than the sender and the addressee or persons living with them.
+• Documents having the character of current and personal correspondence exchanged between persons other than the sender and the recipient or persons living with them.

 • Coins, banknotes and other valuables.

-• Fresh and perishable products, chilled or frozen.
+• Fresh and perishable, chilled, or frozen products.

 • Tobacco.